Construction · Nashville, TN

 Frequently Asked Questions

-SANTIAGO ROSAS's total OSHA penalty of $23,350 is above the Construction industry average of $6,657 per employer (3.5x the average).
+Santiago Rosas's total OSHA penalty of $23,350 is above the Construction industry average of $6,751 per employer (3.5x the average).
 The employer has 2 inspections compared to the industry average of 2.0 per employer.
+For a direct comparison, Staples Tub Services in Virginia Beach, VA is a similar construction employer with $0 in current penalties.

 Explore PlainWorker